 Welcome Week begins one week prior to the start of classes and includes various events and activities.

 All incoming first year students will also attend College Day, which takes place before or after New Student Convocation.
 The purpose of College Day is to build community within UC & CAHS.
 Students will meet and connect with faculty, advisors, peer leaders & learning community classmates as well as discuss student organizations within each major.

 All students in the College of Allied Health Sciences participate in learning communities (LC) and interact with other students who have the same major.
 There are approximately 18 - 23 students in a learning community, which is led by a Peer Leader (upper division student in the major).

 Each first-year student is assigned to one of the academic advisors in our college.
 Our academic advisors assist students in planning college core requirements, degree progress and graduation certification needs.
-Our college requires mandatory advising during the first year, so all freshman have a block on their registration until they meet with an advisor to go over their schedule.
-The CAHS advisors are located on the 3rd floor of French East and appointments can be made with any of them through Starfish.
+Our college requires mandatory advising during the first year, so all first-year students have a block on their registration until they meet with an advisor to go over their schedule.
+CAHS advisors are available to meet in-person and virtually and are located on the 3rd floor of the Health Sciences Building in suite 309.